chrisco210/TempChamberView/README.md

 app that runs on the raspi that controls the temperature of the chamber that polls the main app to check for new instructions.

 # Dependencies
-scss is required to compile the CSS files.
-Check if you have scss by typing `scss --version` (ideally before running npm install).
+sass is required to compile the CSS files.
+Check if you have scss by typing `sass --version` (ideally before running npm install).
 If you do not, install the ruby version of sass by running `gem install sass -v 3.4.22`.

 In addition, you will need nodejs, as well as npm.

+All other depndencies are automatically installed during installation.

 # Installation
 After cloning the repository, type `npm install` to install all dependencies and run all setup scripts.
-These will create the database and generate all api keys required.
+These will create the database and generate all api keys required, as well as insert them into all required fields.

-# Config
+# Configuration
 By default the config looks like this (Without comments):
 ```
 {